RISCfuture/BadBehavior/README.md

 Your logbook must also conform to the following:

-* You must be recording night full-stop landings for tailwheel currency.
+* You must be recording night full-stop landings for tailwheel currency as custom landing field #5.
 (Currently this is not a default field in LogTen Pro.)
 * You must not have any value in the Solo hours field for any flights after you attained your first private/sport certificate.
 This script uses the presence of solo hours to determine if the flight was a student pilot solo flight.